Do I need a wedding videographer?

 One of the most difficult aspects of capturing truly professional grade video is getting good audio (not just individual voices but also ambient or background atmospheric noise).
 It is often one of the hardest and most technically fraught aspects of the whole process.
-Most wedding videographers seem to solve this problem by layering stock music over the most important moments in your wedding.

 The truth is, it would take a monumental effort (and cost) and a whole team of sound assistants (and much disruption to the wedding) to actually record all audio reliably and professionally throughout the day.
 It would require all of the wedding party to be wired up with multiple small microphones.
 This would of course, also invade everyones privacy and ruin the natural flow of the wedding day.
 And, you would have to remember to switch off the microphones when you visit the bathroom, and then turn them back on again... not really practical...

 It would also elevate the post production costs to stratospheric levels, because all of this audio needs to be synced and levelled and processed if you are doing things properly.

 Sure, videographers can use shotgun or boom microphones to pick up audio and general ambience, but they can’t completely dominate the wedding just to get perfect sound (after all, it isn’t actually a Hollywood production).

 One issue that sometimes arises is the competition between the wedding photographer and videographer, normally because they haven't communicated well before the event, or they have ignored or temporarily breached their prior ‘arrangements’ in the heat of the moment.